dharmik529/OS_FinalProject/README.md

 ### The code is structured as follows:

-**app.py:**
+**amms/__init__.py**

 - Implements a Flask web application to manage reminders and health metrics.
-- Defines routes for different functionalities (add, delete, display reminders, health tracker).
+- Imports routes for different functionalities (add, delete, display reminders, health tracker).
-- Uses JSON files to store reminders and health metrics.

-**index.html:**
-- This structured HTML file is main home page from where user will chose where to redirect.
-- The use of Tailwind CSS contributes to a visually appealing, animations and responsive design.
-- The integrated JavaScript includes importing icons and loading.

-**reminder.html:**
-- This structured HTML file ensures a clear organization of the user interface components, including forms for adding reminders, displaying existing reminders, and facilitating user interaction.
-- The use of Tailwind CSS contributes to a visually appealing and responsive design.
-- The integrated JavaScript enhances the user experience by allowing the deletion of reminders without the need for page refresh.

-**health.html:**
-- This structured HTML file is made for health metrics page of the app.
-- It has container for health tracking with a reminder card, health tracking form for adding metrics, search feature for filtering metrics by date, list displaying existing health metrics, and javascript functions for searching, displaying, and deleting health records.
+- Initializes the SQLite3 database.

+**templates/*.html:**
+- The HTML files provide a simple front-end ui to display information.
+- Sidebar shows upcoming reminders
+- Users can create new medications and reminders

 **Note:**